KIDSTAGE Teaching Artists

 Melissa has been a KIDSTAGE instructor since 2013.
 She has taught and music directed at The Evergreen School, Mount Rainier High School, Tacoma Musical Playhouse, and Olympia Family Theatre.
 Performance credits include: Village Theatre, Cafe Nordo, Harlequin Productions, Florida Studio Theatre, Norwegian Cruise Lines, and Celebrity Cruises.
 Learn more about Melissa’s teaching style and studio at her website: www.melismaticstudios.com.

-Michael is excited to be back teaching songwriting for KIDSTAGE.
+Michael (he/him) is excited to be back teaching songwriting for KIDSTAGE.
 Michael loves to stay busy on as many projects as possible and has recently worked on: Hansel & Gretl & Heidi & Gunter, The 25th Annual…Spelling Bee, A Proper Place, String, Newsies, …Howard Barnes, (Village Theatre); Jasper in Deadland, Little Shop of Horrors, Urinetown (The 5th Avenue Theatre); How to Succeed…, The Addams Family, James and the Giant Peach Jr., Hairspray, Urinetown, Beauty and the Beast, Oliver!, Les Misérables, School of Rock (KIDSTAGE).

 Molli holds a degree in theatre from Western Washington University.
 She has worked as an actor, singer, and educator in the greater Seattle area for over ten years.
 In addition to teaching for Village Theatre’s KIDSTAGE, Molli also teaches public health at elementary schools across the state of Washington.
 As an actor, Molli has worked largely at the Seattle Children’s Theatre.
 Some of her favorite roles include: Pippi in Pippi Longstocking, Cat/Bear/Mouse in Good Night, Moon, Dot in Dot and Ziggy, and Stellaluna in Stellaluna.